andreaalessandretti/VirtualArena/test.md

 with $
 v(t)~=~\begin{pmatrix}~v_{1}(t)& 0\end{pmatrix}'~\in~\mathbb{R}^2, \nonumber
 $
 that only consists of forward and angular velocity.
-The planar model \eqref{eq:constrained_model} captures the under-actuated nature of a wide range of vehicles and is often used for the control of a set of UAV moving in at 2-D plane, i.e., relying on an on-board inner controller for altitude stabilization.
+The planar model \eqref{eq:constraints} captures the under-actuated nature of a wide range of vehicles and is often used for the control of a set of UAV moving in at 2-D plane, i.e., relying on an on-board inner controller for altitude stabilization.